 Here are few pictures from the walled city area of Jaipur during Janmashtami celebrations in Jaipur.
 Jaipur loves to celebrate Janmashtami.
 These pictures were clicked prior to the grand procession of the festival near the Govind Devji Temple which has a huge following.

 Here is a picture of a kid in a joyous mood at one of the heritage temples in Jaipur- Ramchandra Ji temple.
 Kids have their own way of celebrating.
 He was wheeling even though people around were busy in setting things up for the celebrations.

 I clicked this picture in Sirehdyodi Bazaar near Hawa Mahal.
 It depicts the love for Lord Krishna.
 It’s a makeshift temple under a tree.
 Someone lighted a Diya (Indian version of a candle but it uses oil rather than wax) and placed a picture of Lord Krishna along with it.
 Marigold flowers spread all around complete the setting.

 Lord Krishna is one of the most revered deities in Jaipur.
 There is a special relationship that people of Jaipur share with Govind Dev Ji or Lord Krishna.
 Jaipur is a vibrant place when it comes to religion.
 You will find a temple of almost every deity in the city.
-Not only that, there are many mosques, Gurudwaras, and churches as well.
+Not only that, but there are also many mosques, Gurudwaras, and churches as well.
 There is religious diversity in Jaipur

 Lord Krishna is one of the most popular deities in Hinduism.
 The reason Lord Govind Dev Ji is highly revered in Jaipur must be answered by delving into the history of Govind Devji Temple.